palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_server_config.rst

      - Description

    * - localServer
-     - A string following the form ``protocol://hostname:port`` which matches the host on which this config exists.
+     - A string following the form ``hostname:port`` which matches the host on which this config exists.

    * - servers
-     - A list of strings following the form ``protocol://hostname:port`` identifying the hosts in this Timelock Service cluster.
+     - A list of strings following the form ``hostname:port`` identifying the hosts in this Timelock Service cluster.
 Note that this list must include the ``localServer``.

 Algorithm